-The National CHW Training Center (NCHWTC) has taken part in collaborative projects where CHWs are furthering community health development research.
+The National CHW Training Center has taken part in collaborative projects where CHWs are furthering community health development research.

 The Integrated Health Outreach System (IHOS) Project employed a community health development strategy aimed at increasing the capacity of local organizations and communities to more effectively impact the health of their populations.
 Read More

 Nuestra Clínica del Valle (NCDV) collaborated with the Center for Community Health Development (CCHD) on a pilot project called WIN–Women’s Health Improvement Network, which aimed to proved mammograms for low-income, high-risked women, age 40 and older living in Hidalgo County colonias.
 Read More

 The City of Alton, Texas received an Environmental Protection Agency (EPA) Environmenta Justice grant and partnered with the Center for Community Health Development for the Colonias Sanas y Seguras (Healthy and Safe Colonias) project.
 The Center’s role was to develop and deliver training modules for promotores to provide outreach and education to colonia residents regarding safe drinking water and solid waste disposal.
 Read More